My awesome new postdoc

 Decoding the Remarkable Algorithms of Ants an interview with Deborah Gordon by Emily Singer at Quanta.
 I have read both of Deborah Gordon’s books about ant biology and both are very good.

-The True Story of Kudzu, the Vine That Never Truly Ate the South by Bill Finch in the Smithsonian.
+The True Story of Kudzu, the Vine That Never Truly Ate the South by the Smithsonian.
 My wife was just telling me about this very issue about a week ago.
 The perceived invasiveness of Kudzu is exaggerated because it grows best in places that are most visible to humans so we have a very biased sample.

 Neuroscience: The hard science of oxytocin by Helen Shen in Nature. (gated)